InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/Lifestyle/2018-08-30-what-to-pack-to-get-most-from-dlp.markdown

 </table>
 There's no getting around it, going to Disney is expensive.
 After your travel, accommodation and entrance tickets, there's still food, drink and gift shop memorabilia to spend your money on!
 This is why it's really great that there are plenty of fresh water dispensers located around both the Disneyland Park and the Walt Disney Studios Park.

 Staying hydrated throughout the day is important to make sure that you feel at your best, and to help keep tiredness at bay.
-I took my trusty [Thermos water bottle](https://amzn.to/2MEBtBN){:target="_blank" rel="nofollow"} with me and filled it up at every opportunity.
+I took my trusty [Thermos water bottle](https://amzn.to/2MEBtBN){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) with me and filled it up at every opportunity.
 Any sort of water bottle would be fine though - even if you re-use a small mineral water bottle every day.
 One word of caution however, you cannot bring glass bottles into the park.
 There is strict security at the entrance to the entire Disneyland Paris plot (including Disney Village) - all bags go through an x-ray machine and you have to walk through a scanner (just like at an airport).
 So please don't try to bring a glass bottle with you.

 <br>
 #### 4. A lanyard with see-through pouch